 Step 1: Add up direct costs

-Direct costs represent any expense related to production.
-That could be personal website hosting, software subscriptions, or freelancer fees.
 Sometimes these costs can seem so inherent to your spending — or like quick blips on your credit card bill — that they might not seem a part of the actual cost of your digital product, but it’s important you consider them.

 Step 2: Calculate indirect costs

-Indirect costs represent expenses that are not necessarily tied to a specific product but contribute to the overall production process.
-Think internet bills, music subscriptions, electricity bills.
-Yes, at first, this might all seem extra to include in your pricing strategy.
-But for example, as a content creator, the cost of the internet is a production expense and can be factored into your overall digital product cost, if you choose to do so.
+Yes, at first, it might be a little extra to include these in your pricing strategy.
+But, as a content creator, the cost of the internet is a production expense and can be factored into your overall digital product cost, if you choose to do so.

 Step 3: Add up fixed costs

-The operating expenses of your creator business are things like taxes, insurance fees, interest on loans, and other administrative expenses.
 Say, for example, you borrowed money to take a course or workshop in your particular field of expertise.
 The interest on that loan would be a fixed cost.

 Step 4: Add up all costs